-- Make sure you select an exchange that is supported for VET otherwise the app will give an error (recommended Binance).
+- Make sure you select an exchange that is supported for the new coin (VET, in this example) otherwise the app will give an error.

 - Import the CSV with the modified VET transactions.
-(Recommend importing into a new portfolio if PRO member to test).
+(Recommend importing into a new portfolio to test this).

 - If VET transactions look okay and costs / proceeds from these transactions are similar (they will not be exactly equal), go to VEN in your portfolio and click "Remove from portfolio".
 Removing a coin from the portfolio deletes all its and any linked transactions and is irreversible!

 - If you need to revert the above, just remove the VET from your portfolio and import the back-up mentioned above with the VEN trades.